bowernite/dotfiles/README.md

 2. Make sure the Bartender app is running correctly (enter in License Key from Bitwarden)
 3. Follow any other instructions below

+### macOS Preferences

+The macOS setup script tries to set all necessary preferences as best it can, but there's a few essential things it doesn't work work with yet.
+Maybe we'll fix those one day, but for now just go and manually check these.

+- Turn off Spotlight keyboard shortcut (Alfred instead). `System Preferences` > `Keyboard` > `Shortcuts` > `Spotlight` > Uncheck spotlight search

 ### Rectangle

 1. Open Rectangle's preferences